18 Fun Games for Halloween for Preschoolers

 17. Pumpkin Patch Stomp

-You’ll need a package of orange balloons and some prizes that are small enough to fit through the neck of the balloon.
+You’ll need a package of orange balloons and prizes that are small enough to fit through the neck of the balloon.

 Before blowing up the balloons, place the prize inside.
 Create a pumpkin patch by placing all of the inflated balloons on the ground.